mpraski/cpga/README.md

 the types of data you pass (notice explicit construction of `size_t{10}` - if you passed just `10` that would default to `int` and cause a `std::bad_any_cast` to be thrown in one of the genetic operator classes.
 Please see documentation for the fault detection problem genetic operator classes for additional parameter reference.
-The `constants` namespace defines the string key values for convenience.
+The `strings` namespace defines the string key values for convenience.

 We are now ready to start the actual algorithm:
 ```cpp